MajedElwardy/RQA360/README.md

 ## Acknowledgements
-This work was funded in part by The Knowledge Foundation, Sweden, grant number 20170056, [ViaTecH project](https://a.bth.se/viatech-synergy/).
+This work was supported in part by the Knowledge Foundation, Sweden, through the  [ViaTecH](https://a.bth.se/viatech-synergy/)  and [HINTS](https://a.bth.se/hints/) projects under contract numbers 20170056 and 20220068, respectively.

 ## Contact
-If you have any question about our RQA360 dataset, please use the [public issues section](https://github.com/MajedElwardy/RQA360/issues) on this Github repo.
+If you have any questions about our RQA360 dataset, please use the [public issues section](https://github.com/MajedElwardy/RQA360/issues) on this GitHub repo.

 Alternatively, contact the authors:
-- Majed Elwardy : majed.elwardy@bth.se (corresponding author)
+- Majed Elwardy: majed.elwardy@bth.se (corresponding author)
 - Hans-Jürgen Zepernick: hans-jurgen.zepernick@bth.se
 - Yan Hu: yan.hu@bth.se

-Please send email in the format as follows:
+Please send an email in the format as follows:

 > * subject: RQA360